websanco/liferay-learn/docs/dxp/latest/en/content-authoring-and-management/documents-and-media/documents-and-media-ui-reference.md

 ![Create custom groups of data fields in the Metadata Sets tab.](./documents-and-media-ui-reference/images/07.png)

-In the *Metadata Sets* tab, you can define reusable groups of metadata fields that can be added to custom Document Types.
+Here you can define reusable groups of metadata fields that can be added to custom Document Types.
 These Metadata Sets are composed in the same way as Document Types, by dragging and dropping metadata fields into the designated drop zone.

 ![Use fields to create reusable Metadata Sets.](./documents-and-media-ui-reference/images/08.png)